Voltage Drop Calculator

 • Reduce efficiency.

-• Cause overheating of wires.
+• Causes overheating of wires.

 • Lead to equipment failure.